amadad/agentcy/README.md

 2. Reduce unnecessaery back and forth
 3. Save files to local folder
 4. Implement other agents, see commented out agents
+6. Create and train fine-tuned agents for each domain specific task

 ## 📝 License